 In one instance Ken was assisting in the negotiation of the release of school children.
 Young pupils who had been abducted and held by the military intent on teaching the villagers a lesson for a nearby ambush on troops, the night before.
 When Ken was asked, “How do you negotiate with someone who arguably is the devil incarnate?”
 Ken responded, “For every devil, there are many Saints, perhaps unrecognized, willing to do whatever it takes to make the world a better place.”

-Once established, the Dr. Kenneth Bush Bursary in Peace and Conflict Studies will be awarded each year to an outstanding graduate student in financial need enrolled in NPSIA, who is studying in the area of peace and conflict studies.
+The Dr. Kenneth Bush Bursary in Peace and Conflict Studies will be awarded annually by the Dean of Graduate and Postdoctoral Affairs, on the recommendation of the Director of the Norman Paterson School of International Affairs (NPSIA) to one outstanding graduate student in financial need enrolled in NPSIA, who is studying in the area of peace and conflict studies.
+Endowed in 2017 by the Bush family and friends in memory of Dr. Kenneth Bush, MA/89.